dmcg/daviddenton.github.io/_drafts/connectpattern.md

 href="https://pixabay.com/users/stevepb-282134"><img width="512" alt="Dog.in.sleep" src="
 ../../../assets/img/connectpattern.jpg"></a>

-> **"Breaking down remote adapters into individual Actions sharing a common single-function Protocol interface allows them to not only be manageable at the code layer, but also simplifies both testing and extensibility.
-Testing your system through the edges of the remote boundary gives you super powers."**
+> **"Breaking down remote adapters into individual Actions sharing a common single-function Protocol interface allows them to not only be manageable at the code layer, but also simplifies both testing and extensibility."**

 <hr/>